 This concept of the imperial papacy was a clear imitation of the ancient Roman ideal.
-For example, Cardinals in the later 11th century were referred to as "spiritual senators."
-During the pontificate of Urban II (1088-1099), the papal government developed three new departments that were common in secular governments - the camera (a kind of exchequer), the chancery, and the chapel, which was a kind of papal entourage.
+For example, Cardinals in the later 11th century were referred to as “spiritual senators.”
+During the pontificate of Urban II (1088-1099), the papal government developed three new departments that were common in secular governments—the camera (a kind of exchequer), the chancery, and the chapel, which was the papal entourage.
 The papal curia strongly resembled the curia regis of France, and the pope had his own steward, cupbearer, cellarers, constable and marshalls (senescalcus, pincerna, buticularii, comestabulus, marescalci).
-A contemporary ecclesiastical writer calls the pope "a royal priest and imperial bishop"
+A contemporary ecclesiastical writer calls the pope “a royal priest and imperial bishop”

 The imperial insignia were used by the popes in their coronations beginning in the mid 11th century.
 It is best known from the biography of Paschal II, successor to Urban II.
 Upon his accession, the pope was clothed in imperial purple (called “immantation”).
 From there he proceeded into the Lateran Basilica, where he sat alternatively in two chairs and received a girdle with seven keys and a scepter, which symbolized his lordship over the Lateran palace and the papal lands.
 The imperial purple became a symbol of the papacy.
 The papal coronations date from this period, as well.

 These signs were very intentional.
 St. Bruno of Segni, a theologian for both Urban II and Paschal II, stated that, “All the insignia of the Roman Empire belong to the pope; whence, in great processions, the Pontiff appears in all that magnificence which used to formerly belong to the emperors” (Bruno of Segni, Tractatus de sacramentis ecclesiae).